Peter Harrison (historian): Writings

 Harrison is best known for a number of influential writings on religion and the origins of modern science.
 He has argued that changing approaches to the interpretation of the Bible had a significant impact on the development of modern science.
 He has also suggested that the biblical story of the Fall played a key role in the development of experimental science.
 His earlier work traces changing conceptions of religion in the Western world.
 Harrison contends that the idea of religions as sets of beliefs and practices emerged for the first time in the 17th century.
 This earlier work on religion was revisited in his 2011 Gifford Lectures, where he argued that current conceptions of both "science" and "religion" are relatively recent Western inventions, and that contemporary relations between science and religion are to some extent already built into the categories themselves.
 Rethinking the relations between science and religion, on this account, is not a matter of considering relations between scientific and religious doctrines, but of rethinking the ways in which science and religion themselves are currently conceptualised.

 Similarly, he also contends that the concept of Western values is a quite recent, 20th-century Western emergence, despite being traced back to classical antiquity and the New Testament.
 In 2017, Harrison demonstrated that the Credo quia absurdum was a quote misattributed to Tertullian in the early modern period as a part of anti-religious and anti-Catholic polemics.

+His Bampton Lectures, published as Some New World (2024) offer a new genealogy of secular modernity.
+Part of the argument is that the idea of a natural/supernatural dichotomy is a distinctive and unique feature of Western secular thought.
+This historically contingent distinction, he proposes, might be a key premise of contemporary naturalism but is not, on most traditional understandings, requisite for religious commitment itself.